PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Custom umask

 macOS is a Unix-like, so certain security practices carry over from other systems.
-Consider setting a [custom umask](https://support.apple.com/en-us/101914).
+Consider setting a [stricter umask](https://support.apple.com/en-us/101914).

 ## Terminal Secure Keyboard Entry